 Frequently Asked Questions

-Do NT car sellers need to provide a roadworthy or safety certificate?
+Do car sellers in Darwin need to provide a roadworthy or safety certificate?

 No. In the Northern Territory, car sellers are not obliged to provide a roadworthy certificate for either an unregistered or registered vehicle.